soda-sorcery/snapshot/README.md

 ## What’s a Snapshot?
 Think of it as a picture of an object at a moment in time.
 The `Snapshot` class has 3 public properties
 * `ObjImage` - This is the actual object the snapshot was taken of.
-It has all the values assigned to its properties from when the object was taken
+It has all the values assigned to its properties from when the snapshot was taken
 * `Id` - The unique Id for a snapshot
 * `CreateDate` - The date the the Snapshot was created